 Now that you have a basic understanding of compression therapy, you may be wondering, where do I start?

 With all the different types of products on the market, it may be a bit overwhelming to know which one to choose.
-Compared to other types of compression out there, MCS meet rigorous standards and quality controls to ensure their medical benefits and durability over time.
-In order to achieve this, MCS have a built in pressure gradient that helps counter the effects of gravity, helping circulate blood from the legs back to the heart.
+Compared to other types of compression out there, Medical Compression Stockings meet rigorous standards and quality controls to ensure their medical benefits and durability over time.
+In order to achieve this, Medical Compression Stockings have a built in pressure gradient that helps counter the effects of gravity, helping circulate blood from the legs back to the heart.
 The stockings are also sewn with high quality yarns.
 The end result is a medical grade stocking that helps control leg, ankle and foot swelling and pain, which often results from problems with leg veins and lymphatic vessels.

 VENOSAN® offers compression garments in a variety of styles and colors to fit every person’s lifestyle.
 And for a more comfortable fit, we manufacture garments using double covered technology.

 A double covered design prevents bare elastic from touching the skin.
 Each elastic inlay yarn is wrapped twice with the fine yarns to cover it.
 This assists in easier donning, allowing the product to glide on and off.
 Double covered inlay yarns also provide increased comfort and durability, which lead to longer satisfaction and more consistent use.

 Depending on the type of yarns used to knit MCS, these garments can also provide other benefits.
 Various special yarns provide odor control, wick moisture, prevent bacterial growth in the garment, provide hypoallergenic properties, and/or a luxurious feel.
 A variety of colors, textures and styles make MCS easy to incorporate into your everyday wardrobe.